Hon. Louisa Beresford1

 F, #32811, d.
 21 July 1851

 Hon.
-Louisa Beresford was the daughter of William Beresford, 1st Baron Decies and Elizabeth FitzGibbon.1 She married, firstly, Thomas Hope on 10 April 1806.1 She married, secondly, Lt.-Gen. Sir William Carr Beresford, 1st and last Viscount Beresford of Beresford, son of George de la Poer Beresford, 1st Marquess of Waterford, on 29 November 1832 at Curzon Street, Mayfair, London, England.1 She died on 21 July 1851 at Bedgebury Park, Kent, England.1 She was buried at Kilndown, Kent, England.1 Her will was probated in September 1851.1
+Louisa Beresford was the daughter of William Beresford, 1st Baron Decies and Elizabeth FitzGibbon.1 She married, firstly, Thomas Hope on 10 April 1806.1 She married, secondly, Lt.-Gen. William Carr Beresford, 1st and last Viscount Beresford of Beresford, son of George de la Poer Beresford, 1st Marquess of Waterford, on 29 November 1832 at Curzon Street, Mayfair, London, EnglandG.1 She died on 21 July 1851 at Bedgebury Park, Kent, EnglandG.1 She was buried at Kilndown, Kent, EnglandG.1 Her will was proven (by probate) in September 1851.1

 From 10 April 1806, her married name became Hope.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Louisa Beresford was styled as Viscountess Beresford of Beresford on 29 November 1832.
 From 29 November 1832, her married name became Beresford.

 Citations